nfynt-zap/UniversalAR/README.md

-# Universal AR Unity Package
+# Universal AR for Unity

-This project is a Unity package wrapping all ZCV internals and features like - image tracking, face tracking, face mesh, and instant tracking.
-More details about the features and pipeline can be read here: https://docs.zap.works/universal-ar/unity/
+This library allows you use Zappar's best-in-class AR technology with content built using the 3D rendering platform Unity, including face tracking, image tracking and instant world tracking.

+In addition to this file, documentation can be found over at our [Universal AR for Unity documentation site](https://docs.zap.works/universal-ar/unity/).

 You may also be interested in: